ReLost/MockoonAndLocalLLM_Test/README.md

 - Recognized spoken input is displayed in the **ConversationUI input field**, ready to be edited or sent.
 - Fully integrated with ConversationUI, following the same workflow as Text-to-Speech.
 - Recording can be started and stopped by pressing [`~] button
+- The AI ​​model on which the solution is based is located in the Streaming Assets folder, so in the future you can also replace the model with a better one to improve the quality of STT without creating a new build

 ---